 Along with a laundry list of administrative charges—a $100 UCC-3 filing fee here, a $250 lien search charge there—the big ticket items are the broker’s commission, taxes, mortgage expenses, attorneys’ fees and building fees.
 Some, like move-in and move-out fees, are the same across the board, while others depend on the sale price, as well as what kind of apartment you’re dealing with (condos have higher costs for buyers) and whether you’re getting a mortgage or not.

 Below is a general guide, though, of course, the actual sum will vary widely.
 To estimate your costs, you can use a calculator like this one from RealDirect.

 Buyers: 2 to 4 percent of the cost of the apartment

-A good rule of thumb is to set aside roughly 2 to 3 percent of the purchase price or 3 to 4 percent if the apartment is over $1 million (to cover the so-called mansion tax, a state property tax).
+A good rule of thumb is to set aside roughly 2 to 3 percent of the purchase price or 3 to 4 percent if the apartment is over $1 million (more on this later).

 Closing costs will be higher if you’re buying a condo.
 First off, you’ll have to cover title insurance.
 The state determines rates for the insurance itself, and there are also various administrative charges, so expect to spend about $3,000 to $4,000.
 Co-ops don’t require title insurance, since technically there’s no transfer of title for real property, since you’re buying shares in a corporation.